Richardaeld/MonaMemorabilia/README.md

 + When viewing all sub-galleries at an i5 resolution in landscape (568px x 320px) while using the Chrome inspect function, the top and bottom borders of photos cannot be seen due to the size of the nav bar and the physical limitations of the pixels on the screen.

-## Operating System And Browser Combinations With Confirmed Support
+## Operating System And Browser Combinations With Confirmed Support(According To BrowserStack)
-#### All Browsers Must Be Current Version
+#### All Browsers Must Be The Current Version
 + Windows 10
     + Chrome, Internet Explorer, Firefox
 + Windows 8.1, 8.0, 7